Liam MacDonald is one of our Associate Clinicians and is in good standing with the OCSWSSW as a Registered Social Worker, Psychotherapist.

 Liam MacDonald brings a rich background in clinical social work, shaped by diverse roles supporting individuals through grief, life transitions, and mental health challenges.

-Currently, Liam serves as the Bereavement Services Coordinator at Hospice Care Ottawa, where he provides direct therapeutic support to individuals, families, and caregivers coping with loss and anticipatory grief.
-In this role, he facilitates caregiver support groups, conducts clinical intakes and assessments, and develops personalized care plans to guide clients through their healing journey.
-He also oversees a team of over 20 grief and bereavement volunteers, ensuring compassionate and consistent care across three hospice locations.
+Liam currently works as a Family Counsellor at Hospice Care Ottawa, where he provides therapeutic support to individuals, families, and caregivers coping with loss and anticipatory grief.
+In this role, he conducts clinical intakes and assessments, facilitates caregiver and grief support groups, and supports families through complex emotional and relational transitions during end‑of‑life and bereavement.

 Clinical Focus Areas: